Home | Site Index | Disclaimer | Email Me!

 • FACT #3 - A non-party to a contract cannot be held to the provisions of the contract (basic contract law)

 So, we ask SalonQuest and its President, Dennis Lubin, what rock did you turn over to find Security Essentials and its pea-brained representative, Patricia L. Urban?
 We ask this question in all sincerity because Patricia L. Urban of Security Essentials must be a flaming moron to send threatening emails to people concerning the lawful re-sale of the good-awful, over-priced tripe SalonQuest sells claiming they are cosmetics.
+And who would believe Patricia L. Urban anyway?
+Certainly not the Federal District Court in New Jersey which politely called her a liar.

 In her pompous and explicitly incorrect email, you twit-brained Security Essentials named Patricia L. Urban makes a variety of deliberately misleading and false statments (Dennis, can you say "lies"?), concerning the products offered by SalonQuest: